JGCRI/gcam-doc/fusion.md

     mCurrDDScaler = 1.0 / ( currGlobalEmiss / mBaseYearValue ) * mHDDCoef;
 ```

-Finally we can query for the appropriate GCAM paramaters again but this time change the value.
+Finally we can query for the appropriate GCAM paramaters again but this time changing the value.
 You will notice that really everything works the same as when we were collecting the CO2 emissions.
 The data passed to `processData` is passed by reference to the actual parameter that lives in the GCAM objects and is not const so we are free to change it as we please.

 ```cpp
     // Note the actual services are "resid heating" or "comm cooling", etc so we